The tab overflow menu now places a checkmark by the currently-selected tab.

 Let’s dig in and see a handful of the larger SyntaxEditor updates.

 The internals of SyntaxEditor have been heavily refactored to support a cross-platform API across the WPF, UWP, and WinForms platforms.
 This allows SyntaxEditor features for the three platforms to be kept in sync moving forward.
-The 2019.1 UWP and WinForms versions of SyntaxEditor will follow later this year.
+The 2019.1 WPF and UWP versions of SyntaxEditor already have this codebase in place.

 Carets and Selection